daemonsy/bookmark_me/README.md

 Bookmark Me
 ==============
 This Rails app is a simple bookmarking tool that saves a URL you paste in.
 It was done as a technical exercise.

-A production demo is available at [bookmark.theidealweb.com](http://bookmark.theidealweb.com)

 My command chain to run: (Ruby 1.9.2)
 --------------------------------------------------------------------------

 		bundle
 		script/delayed_job start
 		rails server

 User Modeling
 --------------------------------------------------------------------------